-Rice experienced a series of accomplishments in the 1990s, including her first graded-stakes win with the filly Double Booked and becoming the first woman to saddle a Grade 1 winner at Keeneland when she won the Queen Elizabeth II Challenge Cup with the three-year-old filly Tenski.
+After starting her career as an exercise rider and assistant trainer, Rice obtained her training license in 1987 and began saddling horses full-time in the New York and New Jersey Circuit.
+The victories soon followed, as well as important industry milestones becoming the first woman to saddle a Grade I winner at Keeneland in 1998 when she won the Queen Elizabeth II Challenge Cup with the three-year-old filly Tenski.

-Off the track, Rice serves as a board member of the New York Thoroughbred Horsemen’s Association (NYTHA).
-She is also head of the NYTHA scholarship committee, which has awarded nearly $1.2 million in grants to support the educational needs and aspirations of backstretch workers and their families over the past decade.
+Off the track, Rice serves as a board member of the New York Thoroughbred Horsemen’s Association.
+Rice also devotes a lot of energy to her duties as Chair of the NYTHA Scholarship Committee.
+It was a post she sought upon her election to the Board in 2002.Under her stewardship, NYTHA has awarded nearly $1.2 million in grants to support the educational needs and aspirations of backstretch workers and their families over the past decade.

 NEW YORK TRAINING TITLES

 - 2020 Aqueduct Winter, 40 victories

 - 2017 Laurel Winter, 27 victories (tie)

 - Became the first woman to win a training title in New York by saddling 20 winners at Saratoga in 2009, edging Todd Pletcher by a single victory

 - The Saratoga training title marked the first ever by a woman at a major racing venue

 - Won a total of seven training titles in New York and one in Maryland

 - Scored 2,000 career victories in January 2020